Biodiversity at the heart of planning for the Olympic and Paralympic Games Paris 2024

 SOLIDEO

-As Paris prepares to host the Olympic and Paralympic Games 2024, SOLIDEO, the agency created to deliver the venues, is placing the social and ecological legacy of the Games at heart of the design process.
-Development of the new Olympic Village is planned in La Seine-Saint Denis and will become a leading example of sustainable design, demonstrating how rich biodiversity can thrive in dense urban areas.
+As Paris successfully hosted the Olympic and Paralympic Games in 2024, SOLIDEO, the agency created to deliver the venues, placed the social and ecological legacy of the Games at the heart of the design process.
+The development of the new Olympic Village in La Seine-Saint-Denis became a leading example of sustainable design, demonstrating how rich biodiversity can thrive in dense urban areas.

-Paris 2024 marks a new era for the Games – one that is more environmentally friendly and supportive.
-The sober Games concept is 95% based on existing or temporary equipment to limit pressure on habitats.
-A specific preservation strategy will assess and manage the Games’ impact over five sustainable pillars.
-Urban biodiversity plays a central role and includes remarkable and ordinary biodiversity – nature that should be left untouched and nature that should be integrated as much as possible.
-Paris 2024 will go beyond preservation by identifying regeneration opportunities for the urban sites serving the Games.
+Paris 2024 marked a new era for the Games—one that was more environmentally friendly and supportive.
+The sober Games concept relied 95% on existing or temporary equipment to limit pressure on habitats.
+A specific preservation strategy was implemented to assess and manage the Games' impact across five sustainable pillars.
+Urban biodiversity played a central role, encompassing both remarkable and ordinary biodiversity—nature that was left untouched and nature that was integrated as much as possible.
+Paris 2024 went beyond preservation by identifying regeneration opportunities for the urban sites that served the Games.

 Contexto